pkarakal/ansible-playbook/README.md

 # ansible-playbook

-This is an ansbile playbook created to automate and bootstrap my Fedora workstation.
-Some of the features needed are installing all necessary packages, installing NVIDIA drivers from `negativo17` repository, recovering backups created using `Timeshift` and installing development tools
+This is an ansible playbook created to automate and bootstrap my Fedora workstation.
+Some of the features needed are installing all necessary packages, installing NVIDIA drivers from `rpmfusion` repository, recovering backups created using `Timeshift` and installing development tools

 ## Prerequisites
 *  Git